freezeava/Waffle_demo/README.md

 # Waffle_demo
-This is demo repo for Git &amp; Git hub
+This is demo for Git &amp; Git hub